 I can't believe I'm even posting this, but here I am, or was, back in 1998.
 Note the fat knees and massive grin.

 On that trip, our boat load were the only tourists on the Garden Key for three days, save for other tourists at the Garden Key's campground.
 My group would return to the Yankee Freedom for meals and for sleeping at night.
-Daytime we'd tour the Garden key sometimes returning on board to toodle around the Tortugas to view Tortuga islands, such as the Hospital Key.
+Daytime we'd tour the Garden key sometimes returning on board to boat around the Tortugas to view its Tortuga islands, such as the Hospital Key.
 One day we snorkled on the shores of the Loggerhead Key.

 |Male Frigatebird, art by David Sibley|